 - Refuse to issue a license to an applicant

 - Impose a fine and/or recover investigative costs

 Filing a Complaint

-Review and complete a complaint form and send it to our office.
+Review and complete a complaint form.
 Please state the exact nature of your complaint.
-We require a completed and signed complaint form before we can pursue your complaint.
+We require a submitted complaint form before we can pursue your complaint.

 We cannot provide an estimate on how long an investigation may take.
 Updates are not provided for an open investigation.
 We may request additional information during the investigation process, and we ask for your timely cooperation.
 Once the complaint is closed, we will notify you of the results.